trothr/znetboot/clefonvm.md

 ... and so forth.
 Save your changes to that file, then upload all three files to your virtual machine.

+Note that the installer often requires more boot parameters than can fit on a standard boot parm line, so you may need to prefix statements with `ZNETBOOT_TOFILE=`.
+This will direct ZNETBOOT to store those statements in an auxiliary CMS file.
+(More on that some other time.)

 These are all plain text files, not binary.

 To upload, use the X3270 file transfer dialogue.